 FSAs, or Flexible Spending Accounts, are employer-sponsored accounts that allow your team to contribute pre-tax dollars (up to $2,750 in 2021) for health care expenses.

 While Health Spending Account (HSA) funds usually roll over every year, FSA funds are a use-it-or-lose-it kind of benefit, and usually expire on December 31st of each year.
 Some company plans do allow employees to roll over $500 to the following year, or to defer the spending deadline to March 15 of the following year.

 However, policies vary.
 Therefore, it’s good to be familiar with the details of your specific plan so you can help your employees get the most out of their FSA money.

 So how can your team avoid losing their FSA money?
 Easy.
-They just have to spend it before January 1st.
-That makes November and December the perfect time for employees to splurge, cross off potentially expensive health-related to-dos, and prep for a healthy (and well-stocked) new year.
+They just have to spend it before the new plan year begins (usually January 1).

 While most FSA-eligible items require prescriptions, there are also a lot that don’t.
-Here are a few surprising and creative ways you can advise employees to spend their precious FSA cash:
+Here are twenty surprising and creative ways that employees can spend their health FSA money:

 1. New specs and other eyewear stuff